 php.ini file in the editor:

-- Open the Settings / Preferences Dialog by choosing for Windows and Linux or for OS X, and click PHP under Languages&Frameworks.
+- Open the Settings / Preferences Dialog by pressing Ctrl+Alt+S or by choosing for Windows and Linux or for OS X, and click PHP under Languages&Frameworks.

 - On the PHP page that opens, click next to the Interpreter field.